 and are simply happier people than those who don’t.
 Learn more about Dr. Emmons work here.

 His research also suggests that developing an attitude of gratitude is a great habit to start early.
 Children who regularly think about being grateful think about their school and families in a more positive light.

 With that in mind, this month’s free printable pdf is a gratitude journal for kids.
 Even those who aren’t writing yet can keep a daily journal by simply coloring what they are grateful for.
 Or, turn this into a fun shared activity of cutting and pasting images into the journal pages.
 What a great way to guide children toward optimism, enthusiasm, and happiness.
 Plus, you can experience the many benefits of keeping a grateful heart, too.

-Please sign up for your copy of this gratitude journal for kids in the sidebar at the right.
-By becoming a subscriber you will continue to receive free printables for kids each month plus updates of weekly blog posts.
+Please sign up for your copy of this gratitude journal for kids below.
+By becoming a subscriber you will continue to receive free printables for kids plus regular blog updates.
 Okay, so maybe it’s not completely free.
 The cost?
 Your first name and email address, which I keep confidential.
 Another benefit?
 Your kids will be grateful you signed up!

 The inside pages of this gratitude journal are designed for duplex printing.
 If your printer does not have duplex capabilities, that’s okay.
 If it does, remember to select the duplex setting.
 Simply print as many of the double sided pages as you like along with the separate cover page, fold all in half and assemble with staples, string or ribbon.

 Acrobat 5.0 or higher is required for download.